 The I&AP register was used to capture all I&AP details and interactions which were updated as and when information was distributed to or received from I&APs.
-This ongoing and up-to-date record of communication is an important record-keeping requirement of the EIA legislation and was undertaken for the duration of the Impact Assessment.
-The full I&AP register is included in Appendix G. A comments and response report, documenting all comments and concerns raised by I&APs throughout the process has also been included in Appendix H.

-A legislated period of 60 consecutive days has been allowed for public comment.
-Reports have been made available in the following way:
+This ongoing and upto-date record of communication is an important record-keeping requirement of the EIA legislation and was undertaken for the duration of the Impact Assessment.
+The full I&AP register is included in Appendix F. A comments and response report, documenting all comments and concerns raised by I&APs throughout the process has also been included in Appendix G A legislated period of 40 consecutive days (excluding public holidays) was allowed for public comment on the DEIR.
+Reports were made available in the following ways:

 - Distribution for comment at central public places, which were used during the scoping phase.
-Provision has been made for the placement of the reports at four venues, namely:

-- Pullenshope Municipal Library

-- Hendrina Municipal Library

-- Hendrina Power Station: Reception

-- Gerard Sekoto Municipal Library

-- The document has been made available to download from the Lidwala (www.lidwala.com) and Eskom (www.eskom.co..za/eia) websites; and

-- Copies of the report on CD will be made available on request.
+Provision was made for the placement of the reports at five venues, namely please refer to par.
+3.3.2. - The document was made available to download from the Lidwala (www.lidwala.com) website; and - Copies of the report on CD were made available on request.

-A public meeting was held during this phase (as shown in Table 6.4).
-The open day was facilitated by key members of the PPP project team.
-The purpose of the public open day was to present the findings of the impact assessment where I&APs were given the opportunity to debate and discuss key issues and concerns.
+A public meeting was held during this phase (as shown in Table 3.4).
+The meeting was facilitated by key members of the PPP project team.
+The purpose of the public meeting was to present the findings of the impact assessment where I&APs are given the opportunity to debate and discuss key issues and concerns.
+Additional stakeholder meetings were also planned and conducted (as shown in Table 3.4).

-Table 6.4: Public Meeting
+Table 3.4: Public Meeting